rkube/delta/docs/source/modules/preprocess.rst

 Pre-processing
 ==============

-The `processor` can be configured to pre-process data before submitting them to the analysis pipeline.
+This module provides the building blocks to construct a composable pre-processing pipeline.
+Data chunks that are passed into the pre-processing pipeline are sequentially transformed by each pre-processing routine.
 The pipeline is defined by the ``preprocess`` section in the configuration file.
 Each entry in this section is interpreted as the name of a preprocessing routine and its parameters.
+The routines itself are executed on a PEP-3148 style executor.

-For example, defining the entry
+For example, the entry

 .. code-block:: json

-    {...
-        "preprocess":
+    "preprocess"
     {
-            "wavelet": {"wavelet": "db5", "method": "BayesShrink", "wavelet_levels": 5}
-            "stft": {"nfft": 512, "fs": 5000000, "window": "hann", "overlap": 0.5, "detrend": linear}
+      "pre1": {"parameter1": 1, "parameter2": 2},
+      "pre2": {"parameter1": 1, "parameter2": "val2"}
     }
-    ...}

-Defines a pre-processing pipeline consisting of wavelet filtering followed by a short-time Fourier transformation.
-The keys in the section, `wavelet` and `stft` in the example here are mapped to preprocessor functions through :py:meth:`preprocess.helpers.get_preprocess_routine` .
+defines a pre-processing pipeline consisting of two routines.
+The keys `pre1` and `pre2` in the `preprocess` section are mapped to preprocessor classes by :py:meth:`preprocess.helpers.get_preprocess_routine`.
+The preprocessor classes itself expose a `process` member, which takes a data chunk as input and returns the transformed data chunk.
+This function serves as a wrapper around a function call.
+The parameter dictionaries in the configuration file above are stored by the preprocessor class instances and are passed to the wrapped function call.

 The example below shows how to set up a pre-processing pipeline